bwmarrin/go-alone/README.md

 Reference itsdangerous_test.go for examples on how to work with itsdangerous tokens using go-alone.

-go-alone tokens solve a similar problem to what JWT tokens solve.
+go-alone tokens solve a similar problem to what [JSON Web Tokens](https://jwt.io/) solve.
 However go-alone tokens are smaller so they take less bandwidth and time to transmit across networks and of course less space to store.

 **For help with this package or general Go discussion, please join the [Discord Gophers](https://discord.gg/0f1SbxBZjYq9jLBk) chat server.**